TheBIMsider/bcfsleuth/README.md

 1. Open [BCFSleuth Live Demo](https://thebimsider.github.io/bcfsleuth/V01/)
 2. Drag and drop your BCF file(s) onto the upload area
 3. Review the intelligently discovered fields with custom value indicators
+4. **Simple Preview**: Quick 5-topic overview with enhanced styling
+5. **Advanced Preview**: Switch tabs for full data exploration with:
+   - Search across all fields
+   - Filter by Status, Priority, Assigned To, Due Date
+   - Sort any column (click headers)
+   - Paginate through large datasets (25/50/100 rows)
+   - View full content with professional tooltips
-4. Select which fields to export using the dynamic field selection interface
+6. Select which fields to export using the dynamic field selection interface
-5. Choose your export format:
+7. Choose your export format:
    - **Download CSV**: For data analysis, filtering, and pivot tables
    - **Download Excel**: For professional reports and stakeholder presentations